Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 returns the directory where the Terragrunt configuration file (by default terragrunt.hcl

 ) lives.
-This is useful when you need to use relative paths with remote Terraform configurations and you want those paths relative to your Terragrunt configuration file and not relative to the temporary directory where Terragrunt downloads the code.
+This is useful when you need to use relative paths with remote OpenTofu/Terraform configurations and you want those paths relative to your Terragrunt configuration file and not relative to the temporary directory where Terragrunt downloads the code.

 For example, imagine you have the following file structure: